Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term: Numerical Examples

-The model Euler equation with heat transfer \eqref{Euler_heat} is supplemented with transmissive boundary conditions at both boundaries in the case of non-smooth profiles.\\\\ {\textbf{Non-Smooth case:}} To evaluate the performance of the numerical scheme in capturing sharp discontinuities and non-equilibrium dynamics, an unprepared non-smooth initial condition has been imposed within the spatial domain.
+{\textbf{Non-Smooth case:}} To evaluate the performance of the numerical scheme in capturing sharp discontinuities and non-equilibrium dynamics, an unprepared non-smooth initial condition has been imposed within the spatial domain.
 The initial data for the conserved variables are density $(\rho)$, velocity ($u$) and total energy ($E$) is given by

 This discontinuous profile introduces a jump at the midpoint of the domain and is specifically chosen to test the robustness of the numerical method under challenging initial configurations.
 Transmissive boundary conditions are applied at both ends of the domain.
 The governing model is the Euler system with heat transfer, where the small parameter $\varepsilon = 10^{-8}$ represents a regime close to thermal equilibrium.